 On this page:

-Once a definition is uploaded to the data block store, it becomes available as a data block in Horizzon on the elements to which its definition is linked.
-The data block store is the central storage on the server containing all data block definitions created by users.
+Once a definition is uploaded to the data block store, it becomes available as a data block in Horizzon for the elements to which it is linked.
+The data block store is the central storage on the server that contains all data block definitions created withing a model package.

 Creating a data block definition

-By default, data blocks are visible in sites based on the model package their definitions were created in.
+By default, data blocks are visible in sites based on the model package in which their definitions were defined.
 They have their own section in the Properties panel of a view, object, or relation.
-Consumer users can all view the data blocks, all Contributor users can edit them.
+Consumer users can all view the data blocks, and all Contributor users can edit them.

 Setting up data policies for data blocks

-Data blocks without data policies are editable for Contributor users in sites and Designers in Enterprise Studio unless strict write access is set for the data blocks.
+Data blocks without data policies are editable by Contributor users in sites and by Designers in Enterprise Studio unless strict write access is set for the data blocks.
 With strict write access, nobody can edit data blocks without a data policy.

 Limiting write access for data blocks without data policies